Jonathan Grant

-Jonathan Nicholas Grant (born October 15, 1993) is a Canadian soccer player who plays as a defender for York United FC in the Canadian Premier League.
+Jonathan Nicholas Grant (born October 15, 1993) is a professional footballer who plays as a defender.
+Born in Canada, Grant plays for the Guyana national team.

 Early life

-Grant began playing youth soccer at age three with Wexford SC.
+Grant began playing youth soccer at age three with Wexford SC in Scarborough, Ontario.
 When he was 15, he joined Sigma FC.

 In 2012, Grant committed to join Yavapai College.

 Club career

 In 2014, he played with Sigma FC in League1 Ontario.
 After the season, he was invited to train with the first team and reserves of Belgian club Genk.

 On May 15, 2015, after a month-long trial, he signed a professional contract with USL club FC Montreal, the second team of Major League Soccer club Montreal Impact.
 He made his debut the same day against the Charleston Battery.

 In December 2015, he signed with the Swope Park Rangers for the 2016 season.
 He scored his first goal for the club in a 3–0 win over Orange County Blues FC on July 23, 2016.

 In 2017, he returned to his former club Sigma FC in League1 Ontario.
 He was named Defender of the Year and a league First-Team All-Star.

 In February 2018, Grant signed with Swedish Division 1 Norra club Nyköpings BIS for the 2018 season.
 However, he suffered an injury in pre-season and would miss the entire 2018 season due to surgery, so he and the club agreed to terminate the contract by mutual consent in June 2018.

 In February 2019, he signed with Forge FC of the Canadian Premier League.
-He scored his first goal on August 25, 2019 against Cavalry FC.
+He scored his first goal on August 25, 2019, against Cavalry FC.
 Injuries limited his play time over his first two seasons with the club.
 In February 2021, he extended his contract with the club.
 After the 2022 season, his option for 2023 was declined by the club.

-In March 2023, he signed with York United.
+In March 2023, he signed with fellow CPL side York United for the 2023 season.
+In August 2023, he suffered a facial fracture after a head-on-head collision with Théo Collomb in a match against the HFX Wanderers, keeping him out for several weeks.
+After the 2023 season, he departed the club.

+In February 2024, he signed with Atlético Ottawa on a two-year contract.
+He became the first player to have played for all three of the league's Ontario-based clubs.
+During pre-season, he suffered a knee injury requiring knee surgery, forcing him to miss the entire 2024 season.
+In September 2025, Grant was removed from the roster following a mutual termination of his contract, but would remain with the club for the rest of the season to rehabilitate his injury from the previous season which kept him out of 2025 as well.